Skip to main content

 How the custom modern plans offer works

 The custom modern offer is structurally different from our Signature Home lineup.
-With Signature Homes, we sell a complete turnkey package — design, permits, AND construction at one fixed price.
-With custom modern plans, we sell two of those three:
+With Signature Homes, we sell a fixed-price plan package — architectural design and full permit processing — with construction arranged separately through an independent licensed GC.
+The custom modern plan offer is the same design + permit product:

-• Custom design — fixed price.
-Architect-designed plans tailored to your lot, orientation, neighborhood context, and aesthetic.
+• Custom design — fixed plan fee.
+Plans designed by our in-house ADU designers, tailored to your lot, orientation, neighborhood context, and aesthetic.
 Same plan-quality standard as our productized Signature Homes.

-• Permit processing — fixed price.
+• Permit processing — included in the plan fee.
 We handle the city submittal, plan check corrections, and ministerial approval coordination through to issued building permit.
 State law requires the city to approve or deny within 60 days of a complete application (Gov. Code § 66317).

 The model fits homeowners and developers who want bespoke modern design without the rigidity of a productized line: